More results...

 • You can also Copy a profile, with all existing settings, to use again on the same or another Academic period, with a different Sync Period and a New Name.

 The configuration should be divided into 4 parts (depending on your LMS), as many as the main entities we need to match our system.
-These, for Moodle, are the Users, the Courses, the Enrollments, and the Categories.
+These, for Moodle, are the Users, the Courses, the Enrollments, and the Hierarchies.

 Mappings